 Start a Chat Programmatically

-With a bit of JavaScript and our APIs, you can take your site to the next level by explicitly telling the chat when and how to fire on your web pages or application.
+With a bit of Javascript and Drift APIs, you can take your site to the next level by explicitly telling the chat when and how to fire on your web pages or application.
+Use these techniques to attach a specific playbook to buttons or other calls-to-action on your page.

-Before we start, you always want to make sure Drift has been installed properly.
+To begin, ensure Drift is been installed properly.
 If you haven’t already, make sure to review our “Installing Drift” section to learn more.

 Launching a specific playbook via StartInteraction call